-Under joint assessment, the income of the non-assessable spouse / civil partner is charged and assessed to tax as income of the assessable spouse / civil partner (section 1017 / section 1031C TCA refers).
-The income of both spouses / civil partners is joined at the total income stage, which means deductions from total income are usually allowable against the income of both spouses / civil partners.
+Under joint assessment, the income of the non-assessable spouse or civil partner is charged and assessed to tax as income of the assessable spouse or civil partner - section 1017/section 1031C TCA refers.
+The income of both spouses or civil partners is joined at the total income stage, which means deductions from total income are usually allowable against the income of both spouses or civil partners.

-When determining whether the restriction applies to a jointly assessed couple, each spouse / civil partner must be looked at separately.
-Items which are deductions from total income (those listed in Part 1 of the Table to section 458 TCA) and which would ordinarily be available as a deduction from the joint total income of a couple should be first offset against the total income of the spouse / civil partner to whom the deduction 'belongs' and then any excess offset against the other spouse / civil partner.
-The restriction will apply to each individual spouse / civil partner only where the three criteria listed in Paragraph 3 apply to that spouse / civil partner.
+When determining whether the restriction applies to a jointly assessed couple, each spouse or civil partner must be looked at separately.
+Items which are deductions from total income (those listed in Part 1 of the Table to section 458 TCA) and which would ordinarily be available as a deduction from the joint total income of a couple should be first offset against the total income of the spouse or civil partner who is first entitled to the deduction and then any excess offset against the other spouse or civil partner.
+The restriction will apply to each individual spouse or civil partner only where the three criteria listed in Paragraph 3 apply to that spouse or civil partner.

-Following determination of the recalculated taxable income of a spouse / civil partner to whom the restriction applies, that amount is then added to the taxable income of the other spouse / civil partner (or the recalculated taxable income of the other spouse / civil partner where the restriction applies to the other spouse / civil partner).
+Following determination of the recalculated taxable income of a spouse or civil partner to whom the restriction applies, that amount is then added to the taxable income of the other spouse or civil partner (or the recalculated taxable income of the other spouse or civil partner where the restriction applies to the other spouse or civil partner).
 The combined amount is then taxed in accordance with normal income tax rates and the couple is entitled to normal tax credits against the tax due.

-In joint assessment cases, section 15 TCA provides for an increase in the amount of income chargeable to income tax at the standard rate where each spouse / civil partner is in receipt of income.
-This increase is set at the lower "specified income" of the spouses or civil partners, subject to a maximum amount of €26,300 for the year of assessment 2019 and subsequent years of assessment.
+In joint assessment cases, section 15 TCA provides for an increase in the amount of income chargeable to income tax at the standard rate where each spouse or civil partner is in receipt of income.
+This increase is set at the lower "specified income" of the spouses or civil partners, subject to a maximum amount of €33,000 for the year of assessment 2024 and subsequent years of assessment.
 Specified income is defined in section 15 TCA by reference to total income.

-Where the HIIR applies, the entitlement under section 15 TCA to an additional amount chargeable at the standard rate may be calculated by reference to the recalculated taxable income of the spouse / civil partner in question where this is more beneficial than calculation by reference to total income.
+Where the HIIR applies, the entitlement under section 15 TCA to an additional amount chargeable at the standard rate may be calculated by reference to the recalculated taxable income of the spouse or civil partner in question where this is more beneficial than calculation by reference to total income.

-Examples are given in Appendix 5.
+Examples are set out in Appendix 5.

-7 Treatment of excess relief arising because of the restriction
+7 Treatment of excess specified relief arising because of the restriction

-The total amount of relief that is not allowed in a year because of the restriction is known as "excess relief".
+The total amount of specified reliefs that are not allowed in a year because of the restriction is known as "excess relief".

 Section 485F TCA provides that the amount of the excess relief can be carried forward to the following year (or years) and used as a deduction from the individual's total income in arriving at his or her taxable income for that year(s).
-However, any other relief to which the individual is entitled, including other specified reliefs for the particular year, is given in priority to the excess relief carried forward.
+However, any other relief to which the individual is entitled to, including other specified reliefs for the particular year, is given in priority to the excess relief carried forward.